paulzuradzki/til/python/tfidf-with-scikit-learn.md

-### Term-Frequency Inverted Document Frequency Search Implemented with `scikit-learn`
+### Term-Frequency Inverse Document Frequency Search Implemented with `scikit-learn`

 TF-IDF is implemented using the `scikit-learn` library's TfidfVectorizer and cosine_similarity utilities.